 Buy a National Hunt Racehorse | If your interest is more Cheltenham Festival than Royal Ascot or more Aintree than York then read on…

 Kempton on Boxing Day (which unfortunately looks likely to be no more by 2021) and trips to local courses including Huntingdon and Towcester were what ignited Richard’s interest in horse-racing as a child and those days out as a family have special memories.
 Richard keeps a close eye on the National Hunt racing and breeding industry and ‘jumps’ at any chance to purchase an owner their next Cheltenham winner.
-To date Richard has a 100% winners to runners record with his National Hunt purchases including an 8,000gns unraced horse-in-training purchase who ended up running in a Grade 1.
+To date Richard has a 100% winners to runners record with his National Hunt purchases including 2017 high-class dual purpose performer Golden Birthday who has won or placed in 15 of his 17 starts to date.

 Like the flat racing sales calendar there is an equally active National Hunt one.
 The October horses-in-training sale in Newmarket is a key sale for flat horses going jumping and provides an abundance of winners.
 Flat horses with size and scope who have been effective on soft ground over 10-12f are always highly sought after especially when by stallions who have been proven to produce good jumpers.